Dramamine For Dogs: Everything You Need To Know

 Any longtime dog owner will know that our furry friends can experience the same sorts of health issues as we can.
 Whether it's chronic pain, anxiety, or nausea, dogs are just as likely to struggle as we are.
 So how do you help your beloved pet in their time of need?

 It can be tempting to give them a medication that we use for ourselves when we're experiencing an issue like this.
 But should you give your pet medicine that is intended for humans?
 In general, no, you shouldn't, at least not before consulting with your animal's vet.

 While some medications are relatively harmless to give to our pets, others (like ibuprofen) can easily lead to serious and life-threatening health problems for your pet.

-If your dog has been dealing with nausea or motion sickness, you might be considering giving them Dramamine, a popular over-the-counter medication for treating motion sickness in humans.
+If your dog has been dealing with nausea or motion sickness, you may want to consider giving them Dramamine, a popular over-the-counter medication for treating motion sickness in humans.

 But should you give your animal Dramamine?
 In this article, we'll cover everything you need to know about giving your pet this popular medication, from side effects, risks, dosages, and more.